sagemath/sage-archive-2023-02-01/README.txt

        export SAGE_CHECK="yes"

    before starting the Sage build.
 This will run each test suite and will raise an error if any failures occur.
-Warning: on many platforms, this will cause failures in the installation of the Python spkg, so Python's test suite has been disabled by default.
-   To renable it, set the environment variable SAGE_CHECK_PACKAGES to 'python'.
+Python's test suite has been disabled by default, because it causes failures on most systems.
+To renable the Python testsuite, set the environment variable SAGE_CHECK_PACKAGES to "python".

    To start the build, type:

        make

 4. Wait about 1 hour to 14 days, depending on your computer (it took about 2 weeks to build Sage on the T-Mobile G1 Android cell phone).